Q: Gary and Drenda, what’s the most meaningful New Year’s resolution you’ve ever made as a couple, and how did it impact your lives?

 The faltering oil economy eventually collapsed in Tulsa and we had to majorly believe God again—this time to sell that house!
+I checked out this Cash for Houses reviews to find the best buyer.
 I remember turning on the TV and Oral Roberts saying on a broadcast, “Whoever gives up houses and lands for the Kingdom of God will receive a hundredfold in this life, with persecutions and eternal life to come.”
 Convicted my self-ambition had landed us into this mess, I prayed, turning the house I had fought to get over to God and asking him for deliverance, a quick buyer before we lost it!
 I held an open house that weekend acting as my own realtor.
 God did an incredible miracle, in two days we had a Christian buyer with cash in an upside-down market!
 Our house was everything she had on her list and we were delivered from our first big financial mistake.
 I’m glad we walked through these lessons and developed our faith together.
 It gives us the courage to help others face their problems and faith they can win with God’s strategies.

 In those days, whenever we would start to get aggravated with each other or play the finger-pointing game, we coined a phrase, and would instead turn to each other and say, “I’d rather prosper!”
 It always broke the tension, stopped strife and often led us to pray together.
 Recognizing the enemy was after our faith, our unity, and our destiny as a couple, we determined rather than give him the edge in our marriage, we would stay united and believe God for His provision.
 And that’s what happened!